Tom Dempsey

 Thomas John Dempsey (January 12, 1947 – April 4, 2020) was an American professional football player who was a placekicker in the National Football League (NFL) for the New Orleans Saints, Philadelphia Eagles, Los Angeles Rams, Houston Oilers and Buffalo Bills.
-Unlike the "soccer style" approach which was becoming more and more widely used during his career, Dempsey's kicking style was the then-standard straight-toe style.
+Unlike the "soccer-style" approach which was becoming more widely used during his career, Dempsey's kicking style was the then-standard straight-toe style.
 With the Saints in 1970, he made a 63-yard field goal, setting an NFL record which stood for over 40 years.

-Early life
+Early life and education

 Dempsey was born in Milwaukee and attended high school and college in Southern California.
-He attended high school at San Dieguito High School and played college football at Palomar College.
 He was born with no toes on his right foot and no fingers on his right hand.
-Dempsey wore a custom, flat-front kicking shoe that had no toe box.
+To accommodate his foot structure, Dempsey wore a custom, flat-front kicking shoe that had no toe box.